III Marine Expeditionary Force and U.S. 7th Fleet complete integrated training for MEFEX

 |0

-This work, III Marine Expeditionary Force and U.S. 7th Fleet complete integrated training for MEFEX, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, III Marine Expeditionary Force and U.S. 7th Fleet complete integrated training for MEFEX, by Sgt Averi Coppa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-III Marine Expeditionary Force and U.S. 7th Fleet complete integrated training for MEFEX

 LEAVE A COMMENT